OutSystems/docs-odc/src/eap/configuration-management/configuration-management.md

 ## Managing settings

 Settings are custom public values that change the behavior of the app or library in a stage.
-Once you create the setting values in ODC Studio and publish the app, you can override the default values in the ODC Portal without the need to republish or redeploy the app.
+Once you create the setting values in ODC Studio and publish the app, you can override the default values in the ODC Portal without having to republish or redeploy the app.

 In ODC Studio, for new or published apps in the **development stage only** you can: